bredelings/BAli-Phy/PLAN.md

    acceptable while the legacy API names remain, but new callers should use the `_code` or closure-returning variants.

-2. Graph/debug display (`show_graph.cc` and debug-only graph-register logging)
-   intentionally builds expression-shaped output.
-These are legacy display boundaries, not evaluator internals.
+2. Graph/debug display still intentionally builds expression-shaped output for labels.
+The easy graph-structure pieces in `show_graph.cc` have moved to runtime code; the remaining calls are in the dormant compact-expression substitution path, `compact_graph_expression()`, and the two label builders.

 3. `closure::print()` and `deindexify(const closure&)` are expression-facing
    compatibility helpers.
 A runtime-native deindexify/substitution path would